Beyond Parameters: Exploring Virtual Logic Depth for Scaling Laws

-\paragraph{Reasoning Capability Experiment Setup.} Our dataset is generated through the iGSM framework \cite{ye2024physics} (a structured mathematical problem generation system), and comprises 500K mathematical problem samples with carefully controlled difficulty parameters.
-Each problem adheres to consistent complexity constraints: a maximum of 15 operational steps (the individual mathematical operations required for solution), up to 20 edges in the structural dependency graph (the connections between operations), a permutation level of 5 (determining how the narrative elements are arranged in the problem text), and comprehensive solution formatting.
-This standardization ensures reliable measurement of reasoning abilities rather than mere calculation speed or memorization.
-All problems underwent rigorous validation to ensure solution accuracy.
-To maintain balanced difficulty distribution, we filtered problems using solution template hash values (a metric quantifying solution pattern complexity), retaining only those with hash values below 17.
-Each sample includes the problem text, step-by-step solution pathway, and final answer, with most problems requiring multi-step logical reasoning to reach the correct conclusion.
-This carefully curated dataset provided an ideal testbed for examining how various VLD configurations affect model performance on complex reasoning tasks, allowing us to systematically isolate the impact of virtual layer depth modifications on language models' mathematical reasoning capabilities.
-We constructed four models with identical per-layer parameter counts but varying native layer depths (4, 8, 12, and 16 layers, corresponding to 50M, 100M, 150M, and 200M total parameters).
-We then applied the same VLD patterns to the 4-layer and 16-layer models as in our memorization experiment, with multiplication factors of 1, 2, and 3.
-All models were trained to convergence on 8× A100 GPUs using the Adam optimizer with a learning rate of 0.00002, requiring approximately 10 hours for 4-layer models and 12 hours for 8-layer models.
-For evaluation, we tested on 500 synthetic iGSM data samples with exactly 15 operations, which represent the highest difficulty that the model saw during training.
-We calculated accuracy by comparing model-generated answers against ground truth labels.
+\paragraph{Synthetic Data \& Models Setup.} For the reasoning capability experiment, we build dataset generated from the iGSM framework~\citep{ye2024physics}, comprising 500K mathematical problem samples with carefully controlled difficulty parameters.
+Each problem adheres to consistent complexity constraints with a maximum of 15 operational steps, ensuring reliable measurement of reasoning abilities.
+We generated non-overlapping training and validation sets, with training problems having $\leq$15 operations and validation problems having exactly 15 operations.
+We constructed four GPT-2 based models with identical per-layer parameter counts but varying native layer depths (4, 8, 12, and 16 layers, corresponding to roughly 50M, 100M, 150M, and 200M parameters).
+We applied the three VLD patterns to the 4-layer and 8-layer models with multiplication factors of $\times\{1,2,3\}$ (and up to $\times 5$ for cycle pattern).
+All models were trained to convergence on $8\times$~A100 GPUs using Adam with learning rate $2{\times}10^{-5}$.
+We place more details of model and training in Appendix ~\ref{subsec:gpt2_reasoning}.